oswaldderiemaecker/openstack-training/README-allinone.md

-I am using the Mac for installation and have the VirtualBox installed.

-For the Newton openstack setup we must have the three virtual machine ready with atleast below requirement:
+For the Newton openstack setup we must have one virtual machine ready with at least below requirement:

-* Controller Node: 2 processor, 4 GB memory, and 20 GB storage (192.168.178.93)
+* Controller Node: 2 processor, 8 GB memory, and 16 GB storage
-  * Create a second HDD of 20 GB (Dynamically Allocated)
-* Compute Node: 2 processor, 4 GB memory, and 20 GB storage (192.168.178.95)
-* Network Node: 1 processor, 1 GB memory, and 10 GB storage (192.168.178.94)

-Each VM has a NAT Network and a Host-Only Adapter set to the same Adapter.

 For simplicity we will use the password **rootroot** for all passwords.